 ||An HTTP 1.1 entity tag, which you can use to determine whether an object has changed.|

 Responses can also include a status code.
-Google Cloud Storage uses the standard HTTP/1.1 status codes.
-Error responses include an XML document in the response body, which contains information about the error conditions.
+Cloud Storage uses standard HTTP status codes.
+An error response includes an XML document in the response body, which contains information about the error conditions.
 For a list of status codes used by the XML API, see HTTP Status and Error Codes.